Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Conclusion Discussions

-This paper presents a pipeline for nonholonomic mobile manipulator path planning in the presence of end effector constraints that achieve multi-local optimality.
-This is achieved by generating and optimizing homotopically distinct guesses and finally choosing the best among the local optima.
-Experiments showed that our pipeline was able to generate \emph{multi-locally optimal} solutions for a fairly complex table-cleaning scenario.
-Furthermore, the experiments showed our scheme for generating homotopically distinct paths outperformed the state-of-the-art motion planning library OMPL.

-We note that, as with other graph-search-based algorithms, our algorithm also suffers from the curse of dimensionality, which would arise when applied to mobile manipulators with higher DoFs.
-Also, since each obstacle produces at least two homotopically distinct paths, the number of paths grows exponentially with the number of obstacles, thus leading to poor performance of the NAGS algorithm.
-As such, our pipeline generally excels in scenarios where constraints can reduce the dimensionality of the problem and where there are a small number of large obstacles leading to a smaller configuration graph.
-We argue that this can be seen as a complement to sampling-based approaches, which generally work well in the absence of constraints and with smaller, more numerous obstacles.
+This paper presents a pipeline for mobile manipulator path planning under end effector path constraints that achieve multi-local optimality.
+Several modifications were proposed to the core NAGS algorithm enabling it to reliably distinguish homotopically distinct paths.
+Our algorithm performs particularly well in scenarios where kinematic structure and constraints reduce the dimensionality of the problem, and where a small number of large obstacles lead to a more compact configuration graph.
+In such cases, the algorithm’s ability to handle large obstacles becomes especially beneficial, as these environments often introduce challenging local optima that our approach is well-equipped to address.
+This can be seen as a complement to sampling-based approaches, which generally work well in the absence of constraints and with smaller, more numerous obstacles.
+Future work may investigate ways to alleviate the curse of dimensionality when applying our algorithm to mobile manipulators with many DoFs.